filipkr04/Mulesoft-App-Demo2/README.md

-App connects to NBP Web API:http://api.nbp.pl/en.html This API requests from NBP exchange rates of multiple currencies or single currency In order to use this API you have to make GET HTTPS request with query parameter called currency.
+App connects to NBP Web API:http://api.nbp.pl/en.html This API requests from NBP exchange rates of multiple currencies or single currency In order to use this API you have to make GET HTTP request with query parameter called currency.
 Query parameter currency is currency code in standard ISO 4217

 App has three endpoints: